ASK YOUR RELATIVE QUESTIONS

 Hey there,

 In general, I recommend that people buy Native art from Native artists.
 There are so many talented Indigenous artists out there to support!
-Native art done by non-Native artists without respect to the practice and history of the craft is a form of cultural appropriation.
+Native art done by non-Native artists without respect to the practice, history, and passage of knowledge is a form of cultural high jacking which takes elements from another culture to benefit or profit from.
+However, there are a lot of non-Native retailers who give back to the community by employing Tribal members and supporting local artists.
+It’s really your call.

 Auntie Manda